Frequently Asked Questions

 - The appeal may be filed on the sole grounds of:

 - The student should provide documentation to support these statements.
-Any medical information used in the appeal must include signed releases for the student’s treatment team to discuss pertinent information with the Dean and/or designee
+Any medical information used in the appeal must include signed releases for the student’s treatment team to discuss pertinent information with the Vice Provost and/or designee

-- The Dean will review the record and any additional information submitted by the student and will render a written decision to the student within five (5) business days of receiving the appeal.
-The Dean’s decision will be final.
+- The Vice Provost will review the record and any additional information submitted by the student and will render a written decision to the student within five (5) business days of receiving the appeal.
+The Vice Provost’s decision will be final.

 I still have a residency requirement but I want to live off-campus.
 What do I do?